 Balinese masks, as well as carvings inspired by Buddhist and Hindu mythologies, are among the more popular items.

 Even if you don’t plan to buy, it’s worth visiting Mas Village to watch the masters at work and to see some of the large and very impressive carvings.

-Head next to Tegenungan Waterfall is one of the most famous waterfall in Bali, that located in the south of Ubud.
+Head next to Next stop at Tegenungan Waterfall is one the most popular and visited waterfall in Bali.

 You can pose for photos or even take a dip in the clean, freshwater pool constantly supplied by the gushing fall.